Human impact on the environment: Overconsumption

 Overconsumption is a situation where resource use has outpaced the sustainable capacity of the ecosystem.
 It can be measured by the ecological footprint, a resource accounting approach which compares human demand on ecosystems with the amount of planet matter ecosystems can renew.
-Estimates indicate that humanity's current demand is 70% higher than the regeneration rate of all of the planet's ecosystems combined.
+Estimates by the Global Footprint Network indicate that humanity's current demand is 70% higher than the regeneration rate of all of the planet's eosystems combined.
 A prolonged pattern of overconsumption leads to environmental degradation and the eventual loss of resource bases.

 Humanity's overall impact on the planet is affected by many factors, not just the raw number of people.
 Their lifestyle (including overall affluence and resource use) and the pollution they generate (including carbon footprint) are equally important.
 In 2008, The New York Times stated that the inhabitants of the developed nations of the world consume resources like oil and metals at a rate almost 32 times greater than those of the developing world, who make up the majority of the human population.

 Human civilization has caused the loss of 83% of all wild mammals and half of plants.
 The world's chickens are triple the weight of all the wild birds, while domesticated cattle and pigs outweigh all wild mammals by 14 to 1.
 Global meat consumption is projected to more than double by 2050, perhaps as much as 76%, as the global population rises to more than 9 billion, which will be a significant driver of further biodiversity loss and increased Greenhouse gas emissions.